-Learning From Afar Was Easy for MSHAPI Student Brittany Adewoye
+Learning From Afar Was Easy for HAPI Student Brittany Adewoye

-Just ask Dr. Brittany Adewoye, who will receive her Master of Science in Human Anatomy and Physiology Instruction (MSHAPI) degree from Northeast in 2022.
+Just ask Dr. Brittany Adewoye, who will receive her Master of Science in human anatomy and physiology instruction (HAPI) degree from Northeast in 2022.
 Adewoye, a native of the U.S. Virgin Islands, attended classes remotely from locations in the southern United States.

 It was an easy choice for her, she notes: "I was looking for a program that was the most affordable and still gave quality education, and Northeast fit those two criteria for me."
 An added benefit: when Adewoye relocated to Texas she seamlessly continued her online classes from her new home.